Philanthrocapitalism: Limited liability companies

-The LLC structure allows the philanthropist to keep their initiatives private although there is no requirement that they do.
-An LLC is allowed to support for-profit companies that they feel support their mission.
-And the LLC, therefore, permitted to make and keep any profits made on such an investment.
-Lastly, an LLC can openly support politicians with whom they agree and advocate for policy positions and even author such policy positions elected officials may opt to use.
+The LLC structure allows the philanthropist to keep their initiatives private, although there is no requirement to do so.
+An LLC is allowed to support for-profit companies that it believes support its mission.
+And the LLC, therefore, is permitted to make and keep any profits made on such an investment.
+Lastly, an LLC can openly support politicians with whom it agrees and advocate for policy positions, even authoring such positions that elected officials may adopt.
 Lastly, the original donor, such as Zuckerberg, retains control over the shares donated.
 Had he donated shares to a Foundation, they would no longer be his to control.

 A Partial List of Philanthropic LLCs: